a-rhodes-vcu/information_extractor/README.md

         cosine_sim_dict[min_value] = item[0]

 ```
-Finally, the three smallest cosine similarities are chosen, from there we extract the lemma sentence and then return the full sentences from the article.
+Finally, the four smallest cosine similarities are used to generate the four most relevant sentences from the article.
+The most relevant (smallest cosine similarity) will be printed first
 ```
  try:
         # sort dict so smallest number is first, use only first three sentences